 Wikipedia tells us that affiliate marketing is a method of promotion “in which a business rewards one or more affiliates for each visitor or customer brought by the affiliate’s own marketing efforts.”
+This could be achieved either through procuring the aid of a Recommended service or by self.
 So what exactly does this mean?
 And how does it apply to business owners and consumers?

 Basic Affiliate Marketing

 At the most basic level, affiliate marketing involves a company paying a commission or some other bonus to a person (the affiliate) who understands effective customer engagement which can be read about on Salesforce and promotes the company to a friend or acquaintance who then becomes a new customer of that company.
 As you can see, there are generally three key players in an affiliate marketing program: the merchant (the person or company selling something), the affiliate (the person promoting the product), and the customer (the person buying the product based on interaction with the affiliate).
 The affiliate is simply a customer telling his/her friends about a company, product, or service.
 As that promotion generates sales, the company then thanks the affiliate by providing some sort of perk or commission.